itsayellow/hue-api-docs/README.md

 is the successful action.
 This action string can be used in a rule for the rule's "action".
 This is a handy way of getting the right syntax.

+#### Rule Actions

+Each action in the list of actions must be simple.
+That is, each action's body must only be key/value pairs, where the values are not another compound object but either a string or a number or a boolean.

+#### Rule Conditions

+For some reason the value for `"value"` must be a string, e.g. `"1"` NOT `1`.

+Philips Hue rules never use `"eq"` with `"0"`.
+They always instead use `"lt"` with `"1"`.
+Why?
+Does `"eq"` not work with `"0"`?

 #### Rule Operators

 `"dx"` only seems to work with sensors.
 The `"dx"` operator in a condition of a Rule means "whenever this changes,